 A photo posted by Rachel Trignano (@trigbot) on

 Retro-style diner Steuben’s is unlike anything else in the city.
 Their cocktail menu ranges from classic to modern.
 The ‘Blood & Sand’ features scotch, vermouth, cherry liqueur, orange juice, and orange bitters.
 ‘Twins, Basil’ is made with rum, lime juice, ginger syrup, sugar, and bitters.
+It’s definitely one of the top bars in Denver.

 1. Euclid Hall